Pick a wine trail, chart a course between cellar doors and get ready to explore Tassie’s cool-climate terroir.

 Tourism Tasmania and Chris Crerar

 Thinking Hobart?
 Think the Southern Wine Trail.
-Comprising the Derwent, Coal River and Huon Valleys, all are within an easy day-trip drive of the Tassie capital, and they combine some of the state’s best offerings in wilderness and wine.
+Spanning the Derwent, Coal River and Huon valleys, all are within an easy day’s drive of the capital, and they combine some of the state’s finest wilderness and wine.

-“It started off as a hobby farm for a Saturday afternoon then it grew and grew,” says Rosemary Bennett of the vineyard she owns with husband Terry.
-It’s cold in these parts, but that suits their pinot noir and pinot gris: “They like the long, slow ripening process”.
+“It started off as a hobby farm for a Saturday afternoon, then it grew and grew,” says Rosemary Bennett of the vineyard she owns with her husband, Terry.
+It’s cold in these parts, and that suits pinot noir and pinot gris: “They like the long, slow ripening process,” she says.

-Also worth checking out in these parts, the Stefano Lubiana winery is a Tuscan farmhouse idyll just 25 minutes’ north of Hobart, where biodynamic principles guide the award-winning pinot noir and more.
-And no visit to Hobart is complete without a visit to Mona and its vineyard sibling Moorilla, with tastings held in the moody underground barrel room.
+Also in the region, don’t miss Stefano Lubiana winery, a Tuscan-style farmhouse idyll just 25 minutes’ north of Hobart, where biodynamic principles guide the winemaking, and Moorilla, the vineyard sibling to Mona, with tastings in an underground vault.

 East Coast Wine Trail